gtewksbury/Microsoft-Bot-Framework-HOL/lab 8 - Azure Bot Services/README.md

 ![Create Azure Web Bot App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%208%20-%20Azure%20Bot%20Services/images/vs-remove.png)

 > This tells *WebDeploy* to remove any existing files in the deployment destination prior to deploying your code.
 This is important because the *Web Bot App* we created in Azure already has a sample application deployed.
 When Visual Studio immediately deployed in the previous step, it did NOT remove these files.
-Therefore, with this value set, we'll deploy again.
+Therefore, with this value set we'll need to deploy again.

 Click the *Publish* button as shown below: